Dan Tran

 He followed with the series Legends & Myths in the pop/magical realism style, depicting today’s socio-political realities in his home country Vietnam through her myths and legends.
 The series was shown at the National Museum of Fine Arts in Hanoi, Vietnam under the sponsorship of UNESCO.
 A number of works were deemed subversive by the Vietnamese government, and consequently banned.

-Subsequently he switched to a more universal geometric abstract visual language to investigate the precariousness of the physical, emotional and spiritual world.Thus the series Socrates' Echoes and the following series Superposition of Ambivalent States were born and are still in progress.
+Subsequently he switched to a more universal geometric abstract visual language to investigate the precariousness of the physical, emotional and spiritual world.Thus the series Socrates' Echoes and the following series Precarious Equilibrium of Ambivalent States were born and are still in progress.

 In 2020, he responded to covid and extreme political turmoil with the series Lost & Found in the Time of INfection, examining through the eyes of extraterrestrial visitors burning issues of out time (climate change, criminal justice, threats to democracy, cult of violence) as well as hopeful manifestations of humanity (friendship, love, healing.)